 A settlement can take months or even years to resolve.
 The defendant often takes advantage of this, drawing out your case, especially if they expect to be found liable.
 You could face mounting financial pressure to accept less money than you deserve during this time.

 The good news is you can beat these stall tactics with pre-settlement funding in Florida.
 Pre-settlement funding is a cash advance on the potential value of your settlement.
-You could get the money from your settlement upfront to cover bills and other expenses, giving you the financial strength to fight for your maximum award.
+You could get the money from your settlement upfront to cover bills and other expenses, giving you the strength to fight for your maximum award.

 Unlike a traditional loan, the IRS classifies legal funding as non-recourse debt, which carries no repayment obligation.
-Any repayment will come from your settlement, not your personal finances.
+Any repayment will come from your settlement, not your finances.
 That means you’ll only pay it back if you win your case, and if you lose, you owe nothing.

-You Can Get Pre-Settlement Funding Even With Bad Credit
+You Can Get Pre-Settlement Funding Even with Bad Credit

 You are never personally liable for the funds you receive, so the strength of your credit is not a factor.
 We will not ask you for bank statements or proof of income, which keeps the approval process fast and straightforward.
 Plus, we don’t perform hard inquiries with the credit bureaus or take any action that could impact your credit score.